DNGros/roost-model-community/hackathon_demos/self_harm/README.md

 - Both models showed strong precision/recall balance; the base model’s slight edge suggests it can be used in real triage workflows, provided human review remains in the loop for edge cases.

 ## Red Teaming
-- Location: `red-team-tests.py` (contains crafted risky/benign phrases; run through the same prompt and mapping).
+- Contains crafted risky/benign phrases; run through the same prompt and mapping
 - Model: `openai/gpt-oss-20b`.
 - Eval: 40 examples (30 suicide, 10 non-suicide).
 - Outcome: